 Most readers will feel that their mothers have or had some flaws, but did a pretty good job.
 Some readers, unfortunately, were raised by abusive mothers – often women who were themselves abused and were too emotionally damaged to break the cycle.

 I'd like to pay tribute to my own mother.
 She was a wonderful, loving person.
 Was she perfect?
 No. She was human, so she had her faults.
 But I look back on our relationship with love, appreciation and compassion.
 I do know that I was fortunate to have her as my mother.

 How about your mother?
 Can you look back on your childhood and say "she did her best?"
 For readers who suffered emotional and/or physical abuse from mothers with compromised minds, hearts and spirits, that takes a lot of understanding, forgiveness, and perhaps professional help.
 However, reaching the point of forgiveness is important.
-For only by understanding and forgiving our mothers can we understand and forgive ourselves.
+For only by understanding and forgiving our mothers can we lose the guilt, understand and forgive ourselves.

 In order to view our parent with compassion we need to:

 - Remember that we carry our early learning throughout life even when we "think" we've gotten past events and teachings from our childhood.
 We are the sum total of our life experience, so nothing is completely forgotten.

 - Most of our mothers were a mixture of nearly all human emotions.
 They were human beings who were raised by human beings, meaning that they had some flaws.

 - Look at your grandparents or whoever raised your mother.
 Think of them as your mother's parents.
 That should give you one clue to why your mother is how she is.

 - Ask your mother to tell you stories of her childhood.
 If she paints a rosy picture but her actions raising you tell a different story, try to understand that she may still, perhaps subconsciously, be running from her past.

 - If her stories tell of emotional, verbal and/or physical abuse, ask how she learned to cope with the after effects of this abuse.